code-423n4/2024-04-coinbase-mitigation/README.md

 ## Important note

-Each warden must submit a mitigation review for *every finding* from the parent audit that is listed as in-scope for the mitigation review as well noted additional items. **Incomplete mitigation reviews will not be eligible for awards.**
+Each warden must submit a mitigation review for *every finding* from the parent audit that is listed as in-scope for the mitigation review as well as noted additional items. **Incomplete mitigation reviews will not be eligible for awards.**

 ## Findings being mitigated